 The Clara Immerwahr Award is conferred annually to a young female scientist from Germany or abroad at an early stage of her career (postdoctoral fellow, junior researcher) for outstanding results in Catalysis Research.
 It is associated with a financial support of 15.000 Euro* for a research stay at UniCat and thought to establish close collaborative links with UniCat working groups.

 The Award serves as an excellent example of the promotion of outstanding young female scientists and is another successful measure taken by UniCat aimed at advancing female researchers.

-We are pleased to congratulate Clara Immerwahr Awardee 2018, Dr. Tracy L. Lohr of the Northwestern University in Evanston, USA.
+We are pleased to congratulate Clara Immerwahr Awardee 2018, Dr. Tracy L. Lohr from Northwestern University in Evanston, USA.

 on February 9th, 2018 at TU Berlin.